Net worth is the scorecard of financial well-being, security, and ultimately independence. You want to increase your net worth every day.

 - Invest in real estate – passively or actively

-- Start a side gig by becoming an expert witness or reviewing charts
+- Start a side gig by becoming an expert witness or reviewing charts among myriad other options

-- Do medical surveys
+- Do paid medical surveys

 - Form a relationship with industry partners